Lemez/lemez.github.io/_posts/writing/2015-10-10-not-just-aid-you-can-dance-to-a-call-for-a-new-world-music.md

 {% include video id="1it2M7-ME0Y" text="English folk star Sam Lee" %}

-<p> There is a huge network of local folk clubs run by volunteers – some 420 in England at the last count.
+There is a huge network of local folk clubs run by volunteers – some 420 in England at the last count.
 The catch is that most of them are sessions for local players that don’t often book external artists.
 So how can professionals make a living?
 One commercial and independent grass-roots phenomenon from the USA is taking live self-empowerment to a new level: house concerts.

 <blockquote >
 <p>“The idea is rather than having a concert in a standard venue that is totally open to the public, it is a concert by invitation, publicised to friends.
 Some people have massive houses with interconnecting rooms to seat 40 or 50 people – others, like one man in Yorkshire, has a purpose built shed in his garden with seating for 30 friends.
 Most of the hosts don’t take anything from the door –they charge about the same as normal venue, even sell your CDs for you and give all profit to the artist directly.”</p>